omarvalle/agentx/README.md

 - **Q CLI Permission Errors**: If you see "Tool approval required but --no-interactive was specified" errors, manually run Q CLI with `q chat --trust-all-tools` and enter `/tools trust fs_write` to grant file writing permissions.
 - **No HTML Files Created**: The system will attempt to extract HTML from Q CLI's output or create a minimal template if direct file creation fails.
+- **AWS Deployment Issues**: Ensure your AWS credentials are properly set up in the .env file.
+If you encounter errors, check the logs for details.
 - **Request Included in Output**: If the website displays the entire request text instead of just the content, try simplifying your request or use more specific wording to indicate the exact text to display.

 ## Future Enhancements